miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/gif-no-limit.gif">}}

 Woah!
 That...
 What?
 Why does it do that?
-Well, you can see if you play around in GeoGebra <!-- TODO! --> that when the angle gets sharp the joint gets really long...
+Well, you can see if you play around in [GeoGebra](https://www.geogebra.org/calculator/rhsczxkf) that when the angle gets sharp the joint gets really long...
 In fact, as the angle becomes 0º the length goes up to infinity.
 So, an easy solution might be to add a limit to the distance the joint can have from its original point.